deadlytaco86/Modrinth-Auto/README.md

 \
 If you choose to create an executable:\
 1) Download all needed libraries as well as pyinstaller\
 2) You can use the provided .spec file.
-It is already configured so all you have to do is run the pyinstaller command:\
+Change the name to match the script name.
+Otherwise, it is already configured so all you have to do is run the pyinstaller command:\
 -> pyinstaller "Modrinth Auto.spec"\
 Note that the json file has to be in the same folder as the script.\
 \